ShalaQweghen/cl_scrabble/README.md

 ### Challenge mode

 When you pass `challenge` as an argument to `ruby start_game.rb`, the game will start in the challenge mode.
 If a player enters a word that is not in the dictionary, his or her turn will be passed.

+### Time limit

+Players can set how long a game will last.
+After the specified time, the game will be over and the player with the most points will win.
+If the time ends while making a word, the word will not count.

 ### 2-Player game over network connection